Skip to main content

 What's the fastest way to improve profit without adding revenue?

-Get labour cost per job.
-Require job-coded time, review labour vs estimate weekly, and fix overruns and leakage.
+Get labor cost per job.
+Require job-coded time, review labor vs estimate weekly, and fix overruns and leakage.
 Many contractors recover 8–15% of missing profit in the first year with that visibility.

 Related posts